 The AASM comment letter to CMS also expressed disagreement with the CMS proposal to collapse payment rates for new and established patients.
 Instead the AASM encouraged CMS to support the newly created AMA E/M Workgroup focused on developing an alternative to the current E/M codes and payment rates.
 AASM also signed onto a letter submitted to CMS by the AMA on behalf of 170 organizations, requesting time for the AMA Workgroup to identify solutions to the current issues with E/M coding and payment, for potential implementation in 2020.
 Within the final rule, CMS delayed implementation of changes to the E/M documentation guidelines, coding and reimbursement until 2021.
 This gives the E/M Workgroup time to solidify proposed solutions to submit to CMS for consideration.

-Please send any questions about the Medicare Physician Fee Schedule final rule to email@example.com.
+Please send any questions about the CMS 2019 Medicare Physician Fee Schedule final rule to firstname.lastname@example.org.